Are you as tired of these kinds of headlines as I am?

 Except when it comes to eating.
 Then you are supposed to ignore all your inner desires.

-We are supposed to connect with our internal wisdom – except when it comes to eating.
+We are supposed to connect with our inner wisdom – except when it comes to eating.
 We are supposed to seek self-acceptance – except for our body.
 Why do we hitch happiness, peace, and self-esteem to the size of our body, or the way that we eat?

 The message boils down to “Trust yourself – unless you want a cookie.”
 Or, “Honor your soul – unless your soul is hungry after 7:00 pm.”
 Or, “Accept yourself – except for your thighs and the little poochy spot under your belly button.”